pipshunter360/solrouter-private-agent/README.md

 ![Network](https://img.shields.io/badge/network-Solana%20Devnet-9945FF.svg)
 ![Encryption](https://img.shields.io/badge/encryption-end--to--end-red.svg)

-A private AI agent that researches crypto markets and analyzes DeFi portfolio risk using end-to-end encrypted inference via SolRouter.
-Every query is encrypted on your device before it leaves — not even SolRouter's backend can read your prompts.
+A private AI agent that researches crypto markets and analyzes DeFi portfolio risk using end to end encrypted inference via SolRouter.
+Every query is encrypted on your device before it leaves, not even SolRouter's backend can read your prompts.

 ---